Why Do Wine Glasses Have A STEM?

 Moreover, when you’re holding the glass at the stem, it prevents you from creating smudges on the surface of the glass.
 Wine has such divine colors and you don’t want to ruin it by having grease or fingerprints on the glass, that just makes the presentation dull and not as appealing.

 Lastly, the stem plays a huge role in upholding the etiquette of holding wine glasses.
 There are several ways on how to hold a wine glass but most of them involve the utilization of the stem to apply the three factors mentioned above.
-If you want to learn more about the proper ways on how to hold wine glasses, you can check out this article.

 The main thing that these wine glasses has to offer is the ease of storage.
-Because of the absence of the stem, it is easier to store these glasses in cupboards and have them cleaned in the dishwasher.
+Because of the absence of a stem, it is easier to store these in cupboards and have them cleaned in the dishwasher.
 Furthermore, stems are fragile and so they easily break when not stored or not handled properly.
 With this, these type of wine glasses are sturdier and provide a solid grip.

 Stemless glasses are very similar to the glasses that we use everyday.
 Without the stem, you’re clearly going to leave some of your fingerprints on the surface of the glassware.
 Although, it doesn’t matter since stemless wine glasses are intended for casual occasions - so you’re not as conscious about handling it properly as compared to the traditional glassware.
 You can serve both red wine and white wine in it.
 Some argue that it is more beneficial for reds since it warms the wine and positively affects its flavor - depending on what type of red wines, that is.